4 reasons why your website may not get you the sales you want

 Copyhacker Joanna Wiebe found that to inspire trust, your copy needs to tell visitors six things — in this order:

-3. Matching awareness: you're talking to the wrong kind of customer
+3. Matching awareness: are you talking to the wrong kind of customer?

 What to do about it:

-4. Ease of use: it's too hard to buy from you
+4. Ease of use: it might be too hard to buy from you

 Did you 'hang in there' or 'throw in the towel' and go elsewhere?